Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

      "method" : "script" ,
      "params" : {
         "serial" : <serial number>,
-	"type" : <one of "uci", "shell", "ucode">,
-	"content" : <text blob containing the script>, "timeout" : <max timeout in seconds, default is 30>
+        "type" : <one of "uci", "shell", "ucode">, "script" : <text blob containing the script>, "timeout" : <max timeout in seconds, default is 30>, "when" : <time when this will be performed as UTC seconds>
      },
      "id" : <some number>
 }